rewinfrey/lip/posts/shallow-vs-deep-embedding.md

 describing the data and operations of parsing.
 Two terms associated with domain specific languages (DSLs) are shallow and deep embeddings.

 The approach outlined in Stephen Diehl's tutorial is that of a shallow embedding.
-Namely, that the semantics of parser operations are defined together with the definition of a parser operation:
+Namely, that the definition for any given parser operation also defines its semantics, such as this example of `bind`:

 ```haskell
 newtype Parser a = Parser { parse :: String -> [(a, String)] }